dmotz/distilla/README.md

-Behind the scenes Distilla creates temporary copies of your repo and performs some surgery to commit the desired output without manual finagling.
+Behind the scenes Distilla creates temporary copies of your repo and performs some surgery to commit the desired output without manual tedium.

 ## Install